Michael J. Garcia: Chairman of the investigatory chamber of the Ethics Committee of FIFA (2012–2014)

 On July 17, 2012, in the wake of announced anti-corruption reforms by Sepp Blatter, the president of the world association football governing body FIFA, the organization appointed U.S. lawyer Garcia as the chairman of the investigative chamber of FIFA Ethics Committee, while German judge Hans-Joachim Eckert was appointed as the chairman of the Ethics Committee's adjudication chamber.

 In August 2012, Garcia declared his intention to investigate the bidding process and decision to respectively award the right to host the 2018 and 2022 FIFA World Cup to Russia and Qatar by the FIFA Executive Committee.
 Garcia delivered his subsequent 350-page report in September 2014, and Eckert then announced that it would not be made public for legal reasons.

 On November 13, 2014, Eckert released a 42-page summary of his findings after reviewing Garcia's report.
 The summary cleared both Russia and Qatar of any wrongdoing during the bidding for the 2018 and 2022 World Cups, leaving Russia and Qatar free to stage their respective World Cups.

 FIFA welcomed "the fact that a degree of closure has been reached," while the Associated Press wrote that the Eckert summary "was denounced by critics as a whitewash."
 Hours after the Eckert summary was released, Garcia himself criticized it for being "materially incomplete" with "erroneous representations of the facts and conclusions," while declaring his intention to appeal to FIFA's Appeal Committee.
 On December 16, 2014, FIFA's Appeal Committee dismissed Garcia's appeal against the Eckert summary as "not admissible."
 FIFA also stated that Eckert's summary was "neither legally binding nor appealable."
 A day later, Garcia resigned from his role as FIFA ethics investigator in protest of FIFA's conduct, citing a "lack of leadership" and lost confidence in the independence of Eckert from FIFA.

 In June 2015, Swiss authorities claimed the report was of "little value".

 Court of Appeals (2016–present)

-Garcia was appointed as Associate Judge of the New York Court of Appeals by Governor Andrew M. Cuomo on January 20, 2016.
+Garcia was appointed as associate judge of the New York Court of Appeals by Governor Andrew Cuomo on January 20, 2016.
 He was confirmed by the New York State Senate and took the oath of office on February 8, 2016.
 In 2017, Adam Goldman of The New York Times reported Garcia was viewed favorably by some FBI agents as he was considered to replace James Comey.